 - PETG (Polyethylene Terephthalate Glycol) – A material that combines the strength and durability of ABS with the ease of printing of PLA.
 It has a high melting point and excellent layer adhesion.

 Each material has its properties, advantages, and disadvantages.
 The choice of material depends on the specific application, design requirements, and personal preference.
-Personally, I use TPU and PETG 99% of the times.
+Personally, I use TPU and PETG 99% of the times, TPU for flexible parts and PETG for rigid parts.

 Get TPU filament here: